 Petitions for Temporary Custody:

-- These matters no longer require review by a Staff Attorey.
-Please call the J.A. to obtain a special set hearing.
+- These matters no longer require review by a Staff Attorney.
+Please set on the Court's UMC AFTER filing the checklist.

 - Please see Administrative Order 5.111, which requires the filing of a checklist prior to requesting a hearing.